 Yes.
 Any document included in the lease package, including appendices, exhibits, and tenant guides, are eligible to have their language and clauses considered for Green Lease Leaders eligibility.

-My company has not executed enough leases to be eligible for recognition.
+My company is not currently eligible for recognition.
 How else can we be involved?